banzai-cicd/banzai/README.md

     ],
-    jdk = 'jdk 10.0.1',                         // value must be the name given to a configured JDK in the Global Tools sections of Jenkins vulnerabilityAbortOnError,                  // globally set that all vulnerability scans should abort the pipeline if there is an Error vulnerabilityScans = [
+    jdk = 'jdk 10.0.1',                         // value must be the name given to a configured JDK in the Global Tools sections of Jenkins vulnerabilityAbortOnError,                  // globally set that all vulnerability scans should abort the pipeline if there is an Error qualityAbortOnError,                        // globally set that all quality scans should abort the pipeline if there is an Error vulnerabilityScans = [
       /develop|master/: [                      // run this collection of scans against develop [